FRom the pRL / translated work (JAPANESE) / C20TH / asia / japan

 - Field of Inquiry: Science, Technology and the Environment

-- Global Issue: modernisation
+- Global Issue: the psychic effects of modernity

 - Possible Pairings (Lang and Lit): Dilbert cartoons; Alison Wright photography; I, Daniel Blake by Ken Loach; HSBC adverts.